Hugh Barter joins Lola Yamaha ABT for Miami Rookie Practice

 Written by Teagan Crump

-Lola Yamaha ABT have announced that Australian-Japanese talent Hugh Barter will be joining them for the upcoming FP0 at the Miami E-Prix.
-This session will be Barter's third outing in Formula E machinery, with him having tested at the Berlin Rookie Test in 2023 and 2025.
+Lola Yamaha ABT have announced that Australian-Japanese driver Hugh Barter will join them for the upcoming FP0 session at the Miami E-Prix.
+This will be Barter’s third outing in Formula E machinery, after testing at the Berlin Rookie Test in 2023 and 2025.

-Previously, Barter has raced in French F4 for two seasons and Spanish F4.
+Previously, Barter raced in French F4 for two seasons and in Spanish F4 for one season.
 In all three of these F4 seasons, Barter finished second in the championship standings.
-He has also raced in Formula Three with a best result of sixth place, in both the Silverstone and Spa Sprint Races.
+He has also raced in Formula 3 with a best result of sixth place in both the Silverstone and Spa sprint races.

 In 2024, the Australian raced in the F4 Indian Championship, where he took three race victories.